Hanauma Bay: Things to Do on Oahu, Hawaii

 I have been to Hawaii four times (Kauai, the Big Island, and Oahu twice).
 In January 2014, I visited Hanauma Bay near Waikiki beach for the first time, and I regret not having done it sooner!

 I'm not a strong swimmer, and have been wary of tourist-trap destinations.
-I heard that Hanauma Bay Nature Preserve is so popular, you have to get there early or they will turn you away from the parking lot., Oh, and it's a hike down to the beach and back up to the parking lot (by the way, true).
+So when I heard that Hanauma Bay Nature Preserve is so popular, you have to get there early or they will turn you away from the parking lot, I was wary.
+Oh, and it's a hike down to the beach and back up to the parking lot (by the way, true).

 Let me just say that I cannot believe I let these minor things dissuade me from spending a day at this "paradise within paradise!"
 If you are on Oahu, you must plan a visit to this amazing park and wildlife refuge.

-During our last visit to Hawaii, we were staying in Kailua, and my parents were staying on Waikiki.
+During our last visit to Hawaii, we were staying in Kailua, on the east side of the island, and my parents were staying on Waikiki.
 It took each of us about 20 minutes to drive to the Bay, park and enjoy an incredible day on the beach, snorkeling, swimming and marveling at the tropical fish!
 If you stay in Honolulu, its only about 10 miles east to the Bay.

 In addition to snorkeling for the first time, I loved learning about the geology of the area.
 Similar to Fort Rock in Oregon, this Hawaiian Bay was formed about 35,000 years ago from a tuff ring as a result of volcanic activity.
 The wave activity eroded the southern part of the ring, opening it up to oceanic activity.